lpezet/regression_with_hpcc/Readme.md

 | ... | ..... | ..... | .... | .... | ... | ... | .... | .... | .... | ... | ... | ... | ... | ... | ... | .... | .... | ..... | ... | ... | ... |

 Listing data can be helpful to eyeball problems within it.
 In this sample, we can clearly see that some values are missing for *meals*., as well as fr *avg_ed*.
-Thing is, it's possible we might be missing values for other fields that we can't see here because we're looking at only 100 records.
+Thing is, it's possible we might be missing values for other variables that we can't see here because we're looking at only 100 records.

-A useful way to learn about the data at hand is to get basic statistics on the fields we're interested in, like minimum value, maximum value, average, etc.
+A useful way to learn about the data at hand is to get basic statistics on the variables we're interested in, like minimum value, maximum value, average, etc.
 I provided a module called `Profiler` that will help with this task and shows in the next outputs.

-## 1.1.2 All Fields
+## 1.1.2 All Variables

-The `AllFields` output shows information for all fields.
+The `AllFields` output shows information for all variables.
 This is generated from the action below:

 ```